cdsap/Talaiot/README.md

 ### Publishers
-In terms of publishing Talaiot include some default Publishers, but at the same time you can extend it and create your own publisher for your requirements
+In terms of publishing Talaiot include some default Publishers, but at the same time you can extend it and create your publisher for your requirements

 #### Predefined Publishers
-Simple output of the execution of the task.
-In console, at the end of the build will print by time each task

 | Property           |      Description                                                                                       |
 |------------------- |--------------------------------------------------------------------------------------------------------|